learnsomuch/all.js/README.md

 ### Generate

 * To generate a alpha numeric string of length and input specified in arguments. length is the size or number of characters in a string.
 Whereas input can be u (Uppercase), l(Lowercase), n(Numbers), s(Symbols).
+You can use any combination to generate a string.
+For example, if you want to use Uppercase, symbols and numbers together to form a string with a length of 8.
+To implement this use case, all.grandom(8, "usn"); // output: "S"VV7:/X".

 `all.grandom(length, input);`

-Example: `all.gstring(5,u);`
+Example: `all.grandom(5, "u");`

 => `"PZSQL"`

+Similarly, you can generate only numbers or any combination for that matter.

+`all.grandom(8, "n");`

+=>  `"02469105"`

+Real use case scenario for this grandom is to generate password for a user.

 * To generate a integer based on range or generate a number below the specified number in arguments.